Note: This article is a quickstart guide, there is A LOT more to know about GWAS, but this provides a good starting point.

 If you are not familiar with R, go to their website and read the documentation.

-Intuitively, to perform a GWAS analysis we need two kinds of data; SNP data to show how DNA varies across samples and phenotypic data which shows how our variable of interest (height, weight, disease, whatever) varies across samples.
+To perform a GWAS analysis we need two kinds of data; SNP data to show how DNA varies across samples and phenotypic data which shows how our variable of interest (height, weight, disease, whatever) varies across samples.
 In this example analysis we will be using genotype (SNP) information from the Hapmap project.
 If you are not familiar with HapMap you can read my short article explaining it here.

 So to begin, open up R.